MarieMih/annotation_project/README.md

 - **Why Colinca?**

-Colinca is an anagram of "Colling" and "annotation".
+Colinca is an anagram of "Calling", "Coli" and "annotation".
 It's also famous dance and tree.

 ## Acknowledgements
 - Work is done as a magister diplome in MIPT.